Prominent Greek actor-director found guilty of 2 rapes

 Associated Press

-ATHENS, Greece (AP) — A prominent Greek stage actor and director has been found guilty of raping two men when they were minors.
+ATHENS, Greece (AP) — A prominent Greek stage actor and director was convicted of the rape of two men when they were minors and a court sentenced him to 12 years in prison.
+He has been released pending appeal.

+The decision to release Dimitris Lignadis, 57, was greeted by shouts of disbelief by many people that had crowded inside the small Athens courtroom and spilled outside.

+The presiding judge had to call on police to clear the room of protesters.
+The defendant was escorted out of the court via a back door.

 Lignadis was acquitted for insufficient evidence in a third case, while the fourth accuser never appeared in court to testify, despite a court decision ordering him to.
 He had provided a false address.